 I was really looking forward to hearing all about how they’ve built such a good life for themselves and they didn’t disappoint!
 I’d like to advance in my career and the little boost I got from the event got me planning right the day after.

 Before you continue reading, here’s a tiny disclaimer: there is little here about the Ikonn’s life in London; however, I believe that what they shared last night was truly inspirational no matter who you are or where you live.
 If you need some motivation, keep on reading! 🙂

 Now, let’s talk about the event.

 Creating your vision

-They started talking about the importance of creating a vision for yourself, by imagining how you’d like your life to be in the next 3 to 5 years.
-You need to picture a day of your life in the future, from the moment you wake up until the moment you go back to bed.
+After saying hi, Mimi and Alex started talking about the importance of creating a vision for ourselves in order to achieve our goals.
+They explained we needed to imagine how we’d like our lives to be in the next 3 to 5 years.
+They said we had to picture a day of our lives in the future, from the moment we woke up until the moment we went back to bed.

 Other tips they shared:

 It’s impossible for me to include everything they said on a single blog post, but the following pieces of advice were my